 40

-(1) A petition for the winding up of a company--

-(a) shall be dismissed on the making of an administration order in respect of the company, and
+(1) A petition for the winding up of a further education body shall be dismissed on the making of an education administration order in respect of the further education body.

-(b) shall be suspended while the company is in administration following an appointment under paragraph 14.

-(2) Sub-paragraph (1)(b) does not apply to a petition presented under--

-(a) section 124A (public interest),

-[(aa) section 124B (SEs),] or

-(b) section 367 of the Financial Services and Markets Act 2000 (c 8) (petition by [Financial Conduct Authority or Prudential Regulation Authority]).

-(3) Where an administrator becomes aware that a petition was presented under a provision referred to in sub-paragraph (2) before his appointment, he shall apply to the court for directions under paragraph 63.

-Dismissal of administrative or other receiver
+Dismissal of receiver

 41

-(1) When an administration order takes effect in respect of a company any administrative receiver of the company shall vacate office.
+(1) ….

-(2) Where a company is in administration, any receiver of part of the company's property shall vacate office if the administrator requires him to.
+(2) Where a further education body is in education administration, any receiver of part of the further education body's property shall vacate office if the education administrator requires him to.

-(3) Where an administrative receiver or receiver vacates office under sub-paragraph (1) or (2)--
+(3) Where a receiver vacates office under sub-paragraph (2)--

-(a) his remuneration shall be charged on and paid out of any property of the company which was in his custody or under his control immediately before he vacated office, and
+(a) his remuneration shall be charged on and paid out of any property of the further education body which was in his custody or under his control immediately before he vacated office, and

 (b) he need not take any further steps under section 40 or 59.